nodejs/node/doc/api/cli.md

 added: v12.0.0
 -->

-Used with `--experimental-modules`, this configures Node.js to interpret string input as CommonJS or as an ES module.
+This configures Node.js to interpret string input as CommonJS or as an ES module.
 String input is input via `--eval`, `--print`, or `STDIN`.

 Valid values are `"commonjs"` and `"module"`.
 The default is `"commonjs"`.